On the log minimal model program for $3$-folds over imperfect fields of characteristic $p>5$: Existence of flips and log minimal models

 \begin{proof}[Proof of \autoref{thm:divisorial-contraction}] This follow from the same proof as \cite[Theorem 1.5]{Bir16}. \end{proof}

 \begin{proof}[Proof of \autoref{thm:log-minimal-model}] This is \autoref{pro:log_minimal_models_f_finite}. \end{proof}

-\begin{remark} Most of the proofs referenced above made use of a projective resolution of singularities in order to apply arguments similar to Shokurov's pl-flip reduction.
-If we had such a resolution over an arbitrary field then all of the above arguments would go through in that situation once we have reduced the general case of \autoref{thm:flip} to the $F$-finite case as above. \end{remark}
+\begin{remark} The proofs referenced in \autoref{thm:divisorial-contraction} and \autoref{thm:log-minimal-model} above made use of a projective resolution of singularities in order to apply arguments similar to Shokurov's pl-flip reduction, see Remark \ref{rmk:on-projective-resolution}.
+If we had such a resolution over an arbitrary field then all of the above arguments would go through in that situation once we have reduced the general case of \autoref{thm:flip} to the $F$-finite case as above. {The restriction that the ground field is $F$ finite has been removed in \autoref{thm:divisorial-contraction} in \cite[Corollary 9.16]{seven_authors} via different arguments}. \end{remark}